Report 97115 Summary - May 1998

 - Develop a detailed time-reporting system for employees to properly report time spent on various programs.
 The OAPP could employ a time study to determine what percentage of time each employee spends on various programs and use this data to develop a cost-allocation plan that could be submitted to the federal government for approval.
 Further, the OAPP could use the cost-allocation and grant systems currently available through the county's automated reporting system.

 - Discontinue improperly shifting employees between funding sources when the employees' duties do not change.
-Further, charge employees' time to the appropriate grants and honor all personnel commitments made in federal
+Further, charge employees' time to the appropriate grants and honor all personnel commitments made in federal grant applications.

 - Restructure duties to allow staff more time and verify that staff receive proper training to monitor contracts.
 Further, the OAPP should accelerate efforts to fill vacant management and contract monitor positions.